 Tariff and accounting principles and international telecommunication/ICT economic and policy issues

 ITU-T Study Group 3 is responsible, inter alia, for studying international telecommunication/ICT policy and economic issues and tariff and accounting matters (including costing principles and methodologies), with a view to informing the development of enabling regulatory models and frameworks.
 To this end, Study Group 3 shall in particular foster collaboration among its participants with a view to the establishment of rates at levels as low as possible consistent with an efficient service and taking into account the necessity of maintaining independent financial administration of telecommunications on a sound basis.
-Additionally, Study Group 3 will study the economic and regulatory impact of the Internet, convergence (services or infrastructure) and new services, such as over-the-top (OTT), on international telecommunication services and networks.
+Additionally, Study Group 3 will study the economic and regulatory impact of the Internet, artificial intelligence, big data, convergence (services or infrastructure) and new services, such as over-the-top (OTT), on international telecommunication services and networks.

 ITU-T Study Group 5